0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/x11_RDS/README.md

-# How to take advantage of RDS
+# How to Take Advantage of RDS

-I must say, the RDS section of AWS is the only happy place there is in their whole offering.
-This section is the most automated of them all, and it fully lives up to the dream of, click… click and it just dose stuff automatically for you.
-But lets start from the beginning.
+I must say, AWS' RDS section is the only happy place in their entire offering.
+It's the most automated of all of the sections, and it fully lives up to the dream of click…click...and it just automatically does stuff for you.
+But let's start from the beginning.

-RDS is the section where you create and manage all your databases on AWS.
-You have a selection of different provider that you can choose from, with an eazy way to make sure your data is backuped and safe.
+You'll create and manage all of your AWS databases in the RDS section.
+There's a selection of different provider to choose from, and it's an easy way to make sure your data is backed up and safe.

 # Backups

-We have 3 options to make our database disaster prone.
+There are three options for preventing database disasters.

-- Regular backus which are snapshots of the whole DB server.
+1. Regular backups that are snapshots of the whole DB server
-- Multiple DB in different Availability Zones
+2. Multiple DBs in different availability zones
-- Read Replicas
+3. Read Replicas

-Lets brake down each one.
+Lets break down each one.

 ### Regular Backup

-When you create a database you have the option to set it so it will take a snapshot of the whole DB every so often (the lowest settign is once a day).
-The cool thing is that once you set this option it will do its thing, and you can forget about it.
-If you want to restore from a snapshot you will create a new server based on the seelcted snapshot.
+When you create a database, you have the option to set up a backup that will take a snapshot of the whole DB every so often (the lowest setting is once a day).
+The cool thing is that once you set this option, it will do its thing, and you can forget about it.
+If you want to restore from a snapshot, you'll create a new server based on the selected snapshot.

-### Multiple DBs in different AZ
+### Multiple DBs in Different AZs

-Similar to a EC2 instance, you can take advantage of the AZ (Availability Zones) of your VPC.
-Meaninig when you create or edit a DB, you can specify that you want the DB to have a copy in another AZ.
-If you enable this option you'll get an automated system which will take care of itself.
+Similar to an EC2 instance, you can take advantage of your VPC's AZs (Availability Zones).
+This means that when you create or edit a DB, you can specify that you want to have a copy of the DB in another AZ.
+Enabling this option will result in an automated system that will take care of itself.

-If the main DB becomes unavailable for whathever reson, AWS will automatically fall over the other DB from the other AZ.
-The process if fully automatic and takes betwen 50 to 60 sec to complete.
+If the main DB becomes unavailable for whatever reason, AWS will automatically call over the DB copy from the other AZ.
+The process is fully automatic, and takes 50 to 60 seconds to complete.

-Now, when the original DB comes back on-line, it will become the new fail over DB, so with this system in theory you should be good.
-Since the servers will constatly rotate if somethign bad happens.
+Now, when the original DB comes back online, it will become the new fail over DB.
+So, in theory, you should be good with this system, since the servers will constantly rotate if something bad happens.

 ### Read Replica

-You can take your data resilinacy one step further, and take advantage of a Read Replica and the AWS Regions.
-The two options above, are solutions where your data stayis in the same Region, and if that Region fails your data will be lost.
-Not likelly, but you never know.
+To take your data resiliency one step further, take advantage of a Read Replica and the AWS Regions.
+With the two options described above, your data stays in one region, and if that region fails, your data will be lost.
+It's not likely that this will happen, but you never know.

-Normally RR are used to sped up the delivery of data to a user, becasue you can put a RR in a Region closer to the user, and the configuration of this database is such that you can only read from it, you can't edit or delete data.
-This operations must be performed on the main DB, which then will be shared across all the Read Replicas.
+RRs are typically used to speed up data delivery to a user.
+You can put an RR in a region that's closer to the user.
+The configuration of this database is such that you can only read from it; you can't edit or delete data.
+These operations must be performed on the main DB, and then they're shared across all of the Read Replicas.

-Knowign that, you can stanrt thinking... what if I set up a RR of my main DB in a different Region, but never use it?
+With that in mind, you might think...What if I set up an RR for my main DB in a different region, but never use it?

-This is basically a DB backup in a different Region, and if evrythign fails in your main DB, you can promote a Read Replica to become a regular DB, and then once the operation is completed you can switch over to it.
+This is basically a DB backup in a different region.
+If everything fails in your main DB, you can promote a Read Replica to become a regular DB.
+Once the operation is completed, you can switch over to it.

-Check the [RDS Backup](https://github.com/davidgatti/How-to-think-about-the-AWS-infrastructure/tree/master/x11_RDS/RDS%20Backups) folder for more details.
+Check the [RDS Backup] folder (https://github.com/davidgatti/How-to-think-about-the-AWS-infrastructure/tree/master/x11_RDS/RDS%20Backups) for more details.